 There’s a reason that many manufacturers offer combination drug therapies for colds.
 “There’s some evidence that the combination of antihistamine and decongestants helps decrease inflammation,” says Dr. Livingston.
 She explains that antihistamines alone aren’t effective for treating cold symptoms.
 “But in combination with decongestants, they can help improve symptoms if you start within the first couple of days.”
 Here’s a guide to taking your cold meds correctly.

-Pain relievers like acetaminophen (Tylenol) or ibuprofen (Advil) don’t do anything to fight the cold virus, but they can help you feel better if you have a headache or muscle aches along with your cold.
+If you want to know how to get over a cold, pain relievers like acetaminophen (Tylenol) or ibuprofen (Advil) won’t do anything to fight the virus, but they can help you feel better if you have a headache or muscle aches along with your cold.
 “Take a look at the daily recommended limits, and make sure you take into account what kind of medical conditions you have, and what other medications you’re taking,” says Dr. Incze.
 “For instance, if you have kidney disease, naproxen or ibuprofen aren’t a good idea.”
 Read labels carefully.
 Many over-the-counter cold remedies are combinations of drugs, so if you take a pain reliever plus a cold remedy you might be getting a double dose of acetaminophen or another analgesic.

 “Anecdotally, honey can help relieve symptoms, but I don’t think it’s a huge immune booster,” says Dr. Incze.
 However, people with sore throats and coughs often swear by the sweet, soothing syrup.
 Add some to your tea if it feels good, but never give it to children under the age of one.
-Find out more health benefits of honey here.
+Find more natural cold remedies that really work.

-Studies have been mixed, but there’s some evidence that zinc lozenges can shorten the duration of a cold by a day or so, if you start taking them within 24 hours of your first symptoms.
+Studies have been mixed, but there’s some evidence that zinc lozenges can help you get rid of a cold by shortening the duration of it by a day or so, if you start taking them within 24 hours of your first symptoms.
 One recent study at the University of Helsinki in Finland found that on average, taking zinc lozenges cut the duration of a cold by one third.
 But don’t bother taking the mineral if more than a day has gone by since your symptoms began—at that point, it won’t help.
 Also, some people find zinc difficult to take because of side effects like nausea and changes to their taste and smell.
 If you do decide to try it, read the label to determine the correct dosage.
 “And never, ever put zinc up your nose,” says Dr. Livingston.
 “It can affect your sense of smell forever.”

 “There’s mixed evidence on this herb,” says Dr. Livingston.
 “There have been a number of positive studies and a number of neutral studies.
 A lot of people have interpreted that to mean it’s ineffective against cold symptoms.”
 But there might be another reason for the mixed results.
 Herbal products can vary in quality and potency, she says.
 “So echinacea might be slightly effective…but it might depend on the version you take.”
-As with zinc, echinacea seems to be most effective if you start taking it when you first notice cold symptoms.
+As with zinc, Echinacea seems to be most effective if you start taking it when you first notice cold symptoms.
 And since the herb can interact with many other medications, check with your doctor before taking it.
-Here are 14 medicinal herbs, including echinacea, you can grow at home.
+Here’s how doctors and nurses give colds the boot.

 Your grandparents may have added a shot of whiskey to their tea (along with honey or lemon) as a homemade cold remedy, but you’ll want to omit the booze in that home remedy.
 “I don’t think there’s any benefit at all, and there are potential harms,” says Dr. Incze.
 “Alcohol can be dehydrating, like a diuretic.
 And it can exacerbate the effects of certain cold medicines since it’s sedating like antihistamines—which are in a lot of nighttime cold remedies.
 That combination, of alcohol and antihistamines, could lead to falls.”

-This is the biggest “no” of all.
+If you want to know how to cure a cold, antibiotics are the biggest “no” of all.
 “Antibiotics are great when you have a bacterial infection, but a cold is almost never a bacterial infection.
 It’s viral,” explains Dr. Incze.
 Yet so many people get a prescription when they go to the doctor with cold symptoms, he says.
 And taking antibiotics when you don’t need them just gives bacteria an opportunity to build up resistance to the drugs.
 “We’re creating superbugs with the bacteria that are out there,” says Dr. Incze.
 When you have a cold avoid going to the doctor if possible, he says: “If you do go, there’s a good chance you’ll get a prescription for antibiotics.”
-The best plan for a cold is simply to wait it out—your symptoms should be better in a week to 10 days.
+The best plan for a cold is simply to wait it out—your symptoms should be better in a week to ten days.
 If two weeks go by and you’re still sick, seek medical advice.
-When you do, be sure to ask your doctor these 12 questions before taking an antibiotic.
+Now, check out more old-time remedies we need to bring back.